-- The DIRMAINT, DATAMOV and DIRMSAT servers must be configured and working properly before starting the upgrade procedure.
-A DATAMOV server must be configured for each member of an SSI cluster.
-A DIRMSAT server must be configured and running on each member of an SSI cluster that is not running the DIRMAINT server.
-A DIRMSAT server is not necessary if you are not operating in an SSI environment. - MIGMAINT must be authorized for all privilege classes in the AUTHFOR CONTROL file: ALL MIGMAINT 140A ADGHMOPS - ALL MIGMAINT 150A ADGHMOPS - MIGMAINT must be able to issue commands on behalf of any user without supplying a password.
-The following statement must be provided in an override CONFIG DATADVH file on the DIRMAINT 11F disk:
+- The UPGDVHXT exit program is shipped with the z/VM product.
+No installation of the exit program is needed. - The DIRMAINT, DATAMOV\ and DIRMSAT\ servers must be configured and working properly before starting the upgrade procedure.
+A DATAMOV\ server must be configured for each member of an SSI cluster.
+A DIRMSAT\ server must be configured and running on each member of an SSI cluster that is not running the DIRMAINT server.
+A DIRMSAT\ server is not necessary if you are not operating in an SSI environment. - MIGMAINT must be authorized for all privilege classes in the AUTHFOR CONTROL file:

+ALL MIGMAINT \ 140A ADGHMOPS

+ALL MIGMAINT \ 150A ADGHMOPS

+MIGMAINT must be able to issue commands on behalf of any user without supplying a password.
+The following statement must be provided in an override CONFIG\ DATADVH file on the DIRMAINT 11F disk: